 HYPOTHESIS 1 (H1).
 RFUH is negatively related to the number of omission errors committed by a system’s users.

 In contrast, we expect that a use history based on unrelated features will produce the inverse effects.
 UFUH essentially refers to cumulative system use that occurs during task execution and is unrelated to it.
 As UFUH is likely to occur because users want to actively experiment with a system or just ‘play around’, it is expected to draw many linkages to the concept of mind wandering, which includes situations where “executive control shifts away from a primary task to the processing of personal goals that are unrelated to the focal task, and occurs without intention or even awareness that one’s mind has drifted” (Smallwood & Schooler, 2006, p.
 946).
 Omission errors are known to occur during such instances of mind wandering (Casner and Schooler 2015), and recent studies have shown that the link between mind wandering and human error becomes even stronger when taking into account the detrimental effects of mind wandering when it accumulates over time (McVay and Kane 2012; Thomson et al. 2014).
 In the case of UFUH, users will have to resort to more attention-demanding forms of cue monitoring.
-The main reason for this is that the link between cues for upcoming tasks and memory traces will be weaker, given that an increased number of unrelated features will form part of users’ memory scripts.
-As a result, given that users will also have to dedicate attentional resources to ongoing task execution, as well as to recovery from task-unrelated thinking, we expect UFUH to lead to a higher number of omission errors.
+This is because the link between cues for upcoming tasks and memory traces will be weaker, given that an increased number of unrelated features will form part of users’ memory scripts.
+As users will also have to dedicate attentional resources to ongoing task execution, as well as to recovery from task-unrelated thinking, we expect UFUH to lead to a higher number of omission errors.
 Accordingly, we hypothesize:

 HYPOTHESIS 2 (H2).
 UFUH is positively related to the number of omission errors committed by a system’s users.